rackerlabs/design-system/_docs/style/focus-states.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Standard focus color

-The standard focus color is **#0e94a6 (Cyan 700)**
+### Focused element with light fill or border

-**Borderless elements**: If the element's fill color is 500 or lighter, apply the glow using the standard focus color.
+For elements without a border, if the element's fill color is 500 or lighter, use #0E94A6 (Cyan 700) for the glow color.

-**Elements with a border**: If the element's border color is 500 or lighter, apply the standard glow and change the border to standard focus color.
+For elements with a border, if the element's border color is 500 or lighter, use #0E94A6 (Cyan 700) for both the glow and the border color.

 {% endcolumn %}